orisai/nette-monolog/docs/README.md

 			# true | false
 			bubble: true

+			# Processors registered to this handler only
+			processors:
+				- @h2p1Service

 	# Processors registered to all channels
 	# - unless channel specifies allowed/forbidden processors
 	# Handlers have to register processors on their own